fpindia/haskell-tutorials/lenses-from-scratch.md

 element = fmap
 ```

+### Fmap as an SEC

-This `fmap` is a very general purpose SEC that can modify parts of *any* `Functor` instance.
+SEC are strictly more powerful than Functors.
+This is evident from the fact that `fmap` itself is an SEC. `fmap` is a rather broad SEC that can modify parts of any `Functor` instance.

-For example it can also be used in place of `second` (thanks to the functor instance for tuples) or `result` (thanks to the functor instance for functions).

 ```haskell
 fmap :: Functor f => SEC (f a) (f b) a b
 ```

+For example it can also be used in place of `second` (thanks to the functor instance for tuples) or `result` (thanks to the functor instance for functions).

+### The power of the dot - SEC composition

+All SEC can be composed using simple function composition.
+This is `(.)` from the Prelude, and not the one from `Data.Category`.

 Multiple `fmap`s can be composed -

 ```haskell
 fmap . fmap . fmap :: (Functor f, Functor g, Functor h) => SEC (f (g (h a))) (f (g (h b))) a b
 ```

-Turns out that all SEC compose in a similar fashion.
-For example (.) -
+`(.)` itself is an SEC and can be composed -

 ```haskell
 (.) . (.) . (.) :: SEC (c -> d -> e -> a) -> (c -> d -> e -> b) a b
 ```

-In fact any number of different SEC can be freely composed using (.) to modify deeply embedded values in a typesafe manner -
+In fact different SEC can be freely composed using (.) to modify deeply embedded values in a typesafe manner -

 ```haskell
 deep :: SEC (a, b -> [c]) (a, b -> [d]) c d